Systems & Computational

 • John T O'Brien Professor John T O'Brien

-My research interests in dementia include the role of biomarkers, especially MRI, SPECT and PET imaging, in the differential and early diagnosis of dementia, including identifying those ‘at risk’ of future cognitive decline and developing markers ...
+My research interests include the role of biomarkers, especially MRI, SPECT and PET imaging, in the differential and early diagnosis of dementia, including identifying those 'at risk' of future cognitive decline and developing markers of onset and...

-My research activity is mainly focused on early detection and intervention in psychosis and the history of psychiatry.
-I am particularly interested in the epidemiological apects of young people at high-risk of developing psychosis and with first-e...
+My research activity is mainly focused on early detection and intervention in psychosis.
+I am particularly interested in the epidemiology and psychopathology of people at high-risk of developing psychosis, with psychotic experiences and with first...

 • Ruma Raha-Chowdhury Dr Ruma Raha-Chowdhury